arvkevi/openhumansimputer/README.md

 ### How does an Open Humans data source work?

 This template is a [Django](https://www.djangoproject.com/)/[Celery](http://www.celeryproject.org/) app that enables the end user - an Open Humans member - to add dummy data to an Open Humans project.
-The user arrives on the landing page (`index.html`), and clicks a button which takes them to Open Humans where they can log in (and create an account if necessary).
-Once logged in to the Open Humans site, the user clicks another button to authorize this app to add data to their Open Humans account, then they return to this app (to `complete.html`) which notifies them that their data has been added and provides a link to the project summary page in Open Humans.
+The user arrives on the app's landing page (`index.html`), and clicks a button which takes them to Open Humans where they can log in (and create an account if necessary).
+Once logged in to the Open Humans site, the user clicks another button to authorize this app to add data to their Open Humans account, they are then returned to this app (to `complete.html`) which notifies them that their data has been added and provides a link to the project summary page in Open Humans.

 So let's get that demo working on your machine, and you should be able to complete those steps as a user by running the app, before moving on to edit the code so it adds your custom data source instead of a dummy file.

+#### This gif shows the completed app being used to add dummy data to an Open Humans project:

 ![](https://cl.ly/0s2i2J3i191d/demo-gif.gif)